Understanding capital gains tax in Germany

 How high is capital gains tax in Germany?

 Capital gains are taxed at a flat rate of 25% — but there are some extra charges you may need to pay on top.
-For example, there’s the solidarity surcharge: a tax paid by residents of former West Germany to those in former East Germany.
-If liable, this is taxed at an additional 5.5% of your earnings.
-However, since a new law passed in 2021 instituting an earning threshold, 90% of Germans are exempt from paying this tax.
-Additionally, if you’re a member of a state-recognized church, you’ll need to pay an additional church tax at a rate of 8-9%, depending on the state you live in.
+For example, there’s the solidarity surcharge of 5.5% of your earnings.
+Additionally, if you’re a member of a state-recognized church, you’ll need to pay an additional church tax at a rate of 9%, or 8 % if you live in Bavaria or Baden-Württemberg.

 Capital gains tax allowances and exemptions